The story of Alaska

 Part 2 is full of stories and historical accounts that influenced the transition of Alaska’s early people and land in southern Southeast Alaska and Ketchikan: the influx of the non-Natives, the amazing persistence of the Alaska Natives to establish aboriginal title to their land and its resources, and the ongoing struggle to fend off those who were exploiting Alaska’s land and resources for their gain.
 Woven into this tapestry are the pioneering activities of Bert and some other members of my family who arrived in Ketchikan during the early 1900s.
 There is one full section, with many photos, that is devoted to Bert’s “dream of a lifetime”—the development and operation, with the assistance of my father, of his own gold mine, the Blue Jay Mine at Helm Bay northwest of Ketchikan.
 It started up on the first day that World War II began in Europe; people came by float plane and boats to take turns watching the mining operation and listening to the war activities on my parents’ radio in the little old log cabin in which they made their first home, beside the mill building!

-A couple of years after publishing ALASKA IN THE ROUGH, I decided to separate its two parts, and redesign them, making two additional books, which will complete my Alaska trilogy.
+A couple of years after publishing ALASKA IN THE ROUGH, I decided to redesign Part 1 and publish it as a book of memoirs.